cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

   - My **correspondence video discusses you attitude and other nonsense.**

+Complete the "Email for dummies" discussion forum in your group

 1. Search the internet for at least three advice or how-to articles on workplace or professional email.
 (There are lots!
 Here's a starter for you, from the [Heroic Technical Writing blog](https://heroictechwriting.com/2011/12/20/using-the-tools-effectively)).
 1. Write a post in your group's "Email for Dummies" forum in which you do the following: